-Objective Key developments in 2016 Integrate • CCG continues to facilitate CDG network meetings with GP practices, community health and social care teams Primary, to support the building of relationships, learning and sharing best practice Community and Social Share Multidisciplinary team (MDT) meetings developed to coordinate health and social care for vulnerable patients.
-Over 90% of respondents in the evaluation agreed that these meetings have improved working relationships between primary, community and social care Five bids approved for 2016/17 from the national Estates and Technology Transformation Fund based on priorities in the CCG's local estates strategy.
+Objective Key developments in 2016 Integrate CCG continues to facilitate CDG network meetings with GP practices, community health and social care teams Primary, to support the building of relationships, learning and sharing best practice Community and Multidisciplinary team (MDT) meetings developed to coordinate health and social care for vulnerable patients.
+Social Share Over 90% of respondents in the evaluation agreed that these meetings have improved working relationships between primary, community and social care • Five bids approved for 2016/17 from the national Estates and Technology Transformation Fund based on priorities in the CCG's local estates strategy.
 Health centre feasibility studies, building works to increase capacity and installation of wifi in GP practices will be funded from this scheme.
-Opportunities will be to bid for further funds in future years.
-Progress with data sharing tools enabling greater collaborative working between primary, community and secondary care and improved risk prioritisation of patients for the MDT review Standardise and improve access The Weekend Opening pilot has continued to be funded by the national GP Access Fund into 2016/17.
-Analysis by the Office for Public Management demonstrated that over 11,000 patients had accessed the service up to 31st March 2016 and the service provides an average of 187 weekly appointments, 114 of which are GP appointments.
+Opportunities will be to bid for further funds in future years. • Progress with data sharing tools enabling greater collaborative working between primary, community and secondary care and improved risk prioritisation of patients for the MDT review Standardise and • The Weekend Opening pilot has continued to be funded by the national GP Access Fund into 2016/17. improve access Analysis by the Office for Public Management demonstrated that over 11,000 patients had accessed the service up to 31st March 2016 and the service provides an average of 187 weekly appointments, 114 of which are GP appointments.
 There was an average utilisation rate of 72% across the practices with an average failure to attend (DNA) rate of 18%, although this did vary for each practice and peaked over the weekend period.
-Within the 2017/18 NHS operational planning guidance there is new criteria for extended access in primary care and the CCG are scoping out a new service to meet this new criteria The new Primary Care Patient Offer service includes standards for improving access such as requirements for practices have closed), phones switched on during core hours, facilitating access to male and female GPs should a patient request this and provision of key services within primary care including adult phlebotomy (clinic and domiciliary), treatment room services, ECG service, ear irrigation and H pylori testing services.
+Within the 2017/18 NHS operational planning guidance there is new criteria for extended access in primary care and the CCG are scoping out a new service to meet this new criteria • The new Primary Care Patient Offer service includes standards for improving access such as requirements for practices to open during core hours of 8am - 6:30pm (including on a Thursday afternoon where historically 35 practices have closed), phones switched on during core hours, facilitating access to male and female GPs should a patient request this and provision of key services within primary care including adult phlebotomy (clinic and domiciliary), treatment room services, ECG service, ear irrigation and H pylori testing services.